-As chair of the Firm's Taxation and Trusts & Estates Groups, Burton Mitchell's practice spans more than 30 years and focuses on taxation, estate planning, probate, trust law and administration, trust disputes, non-profit entities, and tax-effective financial planning within a family.
+Burton Mitchell is chair of the Firm's Taxation, Trusts & Estates Department.
+Burton's practice spans more than 30 years and focuses on taxation, estate planning, probate, trust law and administration, trust disputes, non-profit entities, and tax-effective financial planning within a family.

-Burton generally represents individuals, closely-held businesses, institutional trustees, partnerships, limited liability companies, entrepreneurs and other professionals.
+Burton generally represents individuals, closely-held businesses, institutional trustees, partnerships, limited liability companies, entrepreneurs, other professionals and various members in the entertainment industry.

 Taxation – Burton understands the business concerns of his clients, and works closely with attorneys throughout JMBM to ensure that business and tax counseling is comprehensive and seamless.
 Addressing taxation issues as part of a greater business plan helps Burton's clients maintain the tax efficiency of organizational and transactional decisions.